epiverse-trace/tutorials/instructors/03-practical-chains.md

 ## Activity 1: Account for superspreading

-Estimate extent of individual-level variation (i.e. the dispersion parameter) of the offspring distribution and the proportion of transmission that is linked to ‘superspreading events’ using the following available inputs:
+Estimate extent of individual-level variation (i.e. the dispersion parameter) of the offspring distribution, which refers to the variability in the number of secondary cases per individual, and the proportion of transmission that is linked to ‘superspreading events’ using the following available inputs:

 - Line list of cases
 - Contact tracing data

-As a group, Write your answer to these questions:
+As a group, Write your answers to these questions:

 - From descriptive and estimation steps:
   - What set has more infections related to fewer clusters in the